umbraco/UmbracoDocs/13/umbraco-deploy/deployment-workflow/import-with-migrations.md

 - `DocTypeGridEditorPropertyTypeMigrator` extends `GridPropertyTypeMigrator` and ensures the Doc Type Grid Editor values are mapped one-to-one to the block item data.

 {% hint style="info" %}
-The artifact migrator adds the default DTGE grid editor configuration (with alias `docType`), which can be disabled by setting the `AddDefaultDocTypeGridEditor` property to `false` (in a custom/inherited class).
-Similar to the base migrator, any custom DTGE grid editor configurations need to be available to correctly migrate to the Block Grid editor.
+The artifact migrator adds the default DocTypeGridEditor configuration (with alias `docType`).
+This can be disabled by setting the `AddDefaultDocTypeGridEditor` property to `false` in a custom/inherited class.
+Similar to the base migrator, any custom DocTypeGridEditor configurations must be available to migrate to the Block Grid editor correctly.
 {% endhint %}

 #### Migrating from Matryoshka